Monday August 2nd, 2021, 0730-1700

 4091 gain, 2815 loss

 Speaking of my thermarest, in my fairly new uberlight version, one of the baffles has already come apart.
 This happened to my original one but only after many years of use.
-I’m pretty disappointed in it but at least I got it for free.
+I’m pretty disappointed in it but at least I got it for free as part of my gear testing for Trailspace.com.
 Not sure if it’s going to last this whole trip.
-It’s too early to be having gear troubles but so it goes.
+It’s way too early to be having gear troubles but so it goes.

 I slept in a little because of the rain and ferry schedule.
 I had coffee and cold pizza for breakfast… the fuel of long distance athletes.
 Finally I got sick of waiting around and packed a very wet tent in the rain.
-I could see that the river level had gone down overnight.
-They release water during the day to aid the rafters, so it’s usually lower first thing in the morning.
-I wasn’t keen on crossing in the rain, because of the poor light, nor was I keen on standing around for and hour and half in the rain.
-So I decided to try the ford.
+I could see that the river level had gone down by almost a foot overnight.
+They release water during the day to aid the rafters, so it’s usually lower first thing in the morning…I’d learned all this from the Sterling Inn owner the day before.
+He was the first person I’d talked to that gave me straight answers about fording the river…something thru hikers used to do regularly before the ferry service was established.
+I wasn’t keen on crossing the river in the rain, because of the poor light, nor was I keen on standing around for an hour and half in the rain.
+So I decided to attempt the ford of the infamous Kennebec river… foreboding music ensues.

 Because of my late start and the challenging conditions, the miles came really slow.
 I just plugged away, noting the rain turn to drizzle then stop.
 Then slowly the light began to increase.
 Maybe even a spot of blue here and there.
 I took only a few small breaks.
 The first was at a shelter but as it wasn’t raining anymore and because the shelter felt dark and dank, I moved on for a few hours to Flagstaff lake.
 There I found some sun and a breeze, so refreshing.
 Unfortunately I didn’t pause here long either because I was just too eager to get to my final camp to dry my tent.
 So I pushed on another 2 miles.